KozakHou/KozakHou.github.io/_projects/tst2_project.md

 ### Overall Evaluation

 The study demonstrates that introducing too large a weight to the physics-informed loss term may not necessarily be an ideal solution.
-FNO achieves notably faster inference compared to UNet due to the $$\mathcal{O}(N\log N)$$ complexity of FFT-based spectral convolutions.
+FNO achieves notably faster inference compared to UNet due to the $\mathcal{O}(N\log N)$ complexity of FFT-based spectral convolutions.
 Additionally, Geo-FNO introduces a simple multi-layer perceptron (MLP) to generalize arbitrary geometry into a 2D rectangular domain in the latent space, making the spectral convolution more effectively trainable.

 **Table 3: Benchmark table for different sets of loss weights**